mariesophiet/master_thesis/docs/testing_tools_usage/tls_performance_testing.md

 # Automated PQC TLS Performance Benchmarking Tool Usage Guide <!-- omit from toc -->

 ## Overview <!-- omit from toc -->
-This tool provides automated benchmarking for PQC-enabled TLS 1.3 handshakes and cryptographic operation performance in OpenSSL 3.5.0 using the OQS-Provider library.
-It tests TLS handshakes with various combinations of Post-Quantum Cryptography (PQC) and Hybrid-PQC cipher suites and measures the performance of these algorithms when integrated into OpenSSL.
-In addition to PQC-focused benchmarks, the tool also evaluates classic cryptographic algorithms, which can serve as a baseline for comparing PQC-based results.
-Testing can be conducted on a single machine (localhost) or across two networked machines, using a physical or virtual connection.
+This tool provides automated benchmarking for PQC-enabled TLS 1.3 handshakes and cryptographic operations within OpenSSL 3.5.0.
+It supports testing of both OpenSSL-native PQC algorithms and those integrated into OpenSSL via the OQS-Provider library.
+The benchmarking process evaluates TLS handshakes using Post-Quantum Cryptography (PQC) and Hybrid-PQC cipher suites, as well as traditional cryptographic algorithms for baseline comparison.

+Tests can be conducted either on a single machine (localhost) or across two networked machines, using a physical or virtual connection.
+The tool collects detailed timing and performance metrics for each algorithm combination under test.

-The relevant PQC TLS Performance testing scripts can be found in the `scripts/test-scripts` directory from the project's root.
+The relevant PQC TLS Performance testing scripts can be found in the `scripts/test_scripts` directory from the project's root.

 ### Contents <!-- omit from toc -->
 - [Supported Hardware](#supported-hardware)